solkimicreb/react-stax/examples/docs_new/src/pages/docs/state/mutations/content.md

 export default user;
 ```

-There is one big gotcha with this approach however.
-You can safely call `user.logout()` as a method, but as soon you pass it as a callback, it looses its `this` context.
+There is one gotcha with this approach however.
+You can safely call `user.logout()` as a method, but as soon you as pass it as a callback, it looses its `this` context.
 The below code would throw an error.

 ```jsx
 export default () => <button onClick={user.logout}>Logout</button>;